Apple TV+ Review

-Launched late last year, the Apple TV+ service came out of the gate with big ambitions.
+Launched late in 2019, the Apple TV+ service came out of the gate with big ambitions.
 The Morning Show starring Jennifer Aniston and Steve Carell, an apocalyptic fantasy show called See, the aforementioned anthology series Amazing Stories.
 Sadly, these shows never really reached anywhere close to mainstream success in comparison to Stranger Things on Netflix or The Mandalorian on the Disney+ network.
 There are good shows on the Apple TV+ app.
 You could argue they are not brilliant shows.

 In fact, some of the shows are a bit meh.
 Even the big hitters like See tend to make you wish you were watching Lost in Space on Netflix instead.
 I like Greyhound for what it is but I also forgot about it that evening.

 So why are we still excited about Apple TV+ after so many months?
-Well, it’s just a matter of time before Apple TV+ becomes much more compelling—we mentioned the Foundation series that comes out next year, but there’s a host of new shows on the horizon.
-Apple TV+ could become the app of 2021.
+Well, it’s just a matter of time before Apple TV+ becomes much more compelling—we mentioned the Foundation series that comes out in 2021, but there’s a host of new shows on the horizon.
+Apple TV+ could become the app of the decade.
 A new series based on the book The Mosquito Coast, Brie Larson starring in a spy thriller, Idris Elba also starring in a spy thriller.
 A lot of spy thrillers!
 How about the singer Billie Eilish in a docuseries?
 Sure.
 A show about an Isreali hacker intent on disabling a nuclear reactor in Iran?
 Sign us up.
 Apple has the resources to make TV+ a primary app, not second fiddle to Netflix.